CURRENT RECRUITING TRIALS

 The purpose of this study is to evaluate patients with glioblastoma that is MGMT-unmethylated (the MGMT gene is not altered by a chemical change).
 Patients will receive Nivolumab every two weeks in addition to radiation therapy, and then every four weeks.
 They will be compared to patients receiving standard therapy with temozolomide in addition to radiation therapy.

-The primary purpose of the study is to determine the efficacy of an investigational therapy called DCVax(R)-L in patients with newly diagnosed GBM for whom surgery is indicated.
+The primary purpose of this phase III study is to determine the efficacy and safety of an investigational therapy called DCVax(R)-L in patients with de novo glioblastoma (GBM) for whom surgery is indicated.
 Patients must enter screening at a participating site prior to surgical resection of the tumor.
-Patients will receive the standard of care, including radiation and Temodar therapy and two out of three will additionally receive DCVax-L, with the remaining one third receiving a placebo.
-Patients randomized to the placebo arm will have the option to receive DCVax-L in a crossover arm upon documented disease progression. (note: DCVax-L when used for patients with brain cancer is sometimes also referred to as DCVax-Brain)
+Patients will receive the standard of care, including radiotherapy and chemotherapy with Temozolomide, and two out of three will additionally receive DCVax(R)-L, with the remaining one third receiving a placebo.
+Patients randomized to the placebo arm will have the option to receive DCVax(R)-L in a crossover arm upon documented disease progression.

-This Phase III trial is designed to evaluate the impact on disease progression and survival time, as well as safety, in patients following treatment with DCVax(R)-L, an immunotherapy treatment for GBM.
-The experimental therapy uses a patient’s own tumor lysate and white blood cells from which precursors of the dendritic cells are isolated.
+The experimental therapy is an immunotherapy treatment for GBM and uses a patient’s own tumor lysate and white blood cells from which precursors of the dendritic cells are isolated.
 The dendritic cell is the starter engine of the immune system.
-The white cells are then made into dendritic cells and they are educated to “teach” the immune system how to recognize brain cancer cells.
-Eligible patients will receive a series of injections of DCVax-L, to activate and then boost the immune response to the tumor cells.
+The white cells are then made into dendritic cells, and they are educated to “teach” the immune system how to recognize brain cancer cells.
+Eligible patients will receive a series of injections of DCVax(R)-L, to activate and then boost the immune response to the tumor cells.